 Becky Spoehr was born in Wisconsin, grew up in Kaukauna, Wisconsin.
-She is married to Adam Spoehr and has a son named Asher.
+She is married to Adam Spoehr and has two sons named Asher and Abner and a daughter, Harper.
 She has been working at the Boys and Girls Club since August 2010.

 Q and A with Becky